e1025735/daikin-web-control/README.md

 	<!--
 	<#######################################################################################################################-->

 When you have a single unit, only configure the IP address and name of the first unit.
-Set the IP addresses of the other 2 units to "nnn.nnn.nnn.nnn"  and the names to " Undefined" this will prevent the selection buttons on the top of the screen not to appear.
+Set the IP addresses of the other 2 units to "nnn.nnn.nnn.nnn"  and the names to " Undefined" this will prevent the selection buttons on the top of the screen to appear.

 ![Web Gui Preview](https://github.com/bmoesdijk/daikin-control/blob/master/web_gui-phone.PNG)